Connecting our communities to the future of live music.

 Marin Symphony Overture String Ensemble

-Led by Crescendo conductor, Anne Lerner-Wright, students in Overture will be introduced to the skills necessary for successful and fulfilling orchestral playing, including how to follow a conductor, listen to and blend with other players, mark one’s music in rehearsal and develop a good working relationship with a stand partner.
+Marin Symphony Youth Programs is pleased to announce the expansion of its youth orchestra program with the creation of Marin Symphony Overture, an introductory level orchestra for string players.
+Led by Crescendo conductor, Anne Lerner, students in Overture will be introduced to the skills necessary for successful and fulfilling orchestral playing, including how to follow a conductor, listen to and blend with other players, mark one’s music in rehearsal and develop a good working relationship with a stand partner.
 Specific attention will be given to matching bowings and bowing styles.
 Deciphering the logic of printed music as a way to improve sight-reading will be presented through exercises and games dealing with rhythmic and melodic patterns.

 - Refining manuscript reading skills, which include accurate note recognition, rhythm and dynamics interpretation, and tonal key recognition

 - Learning the technical craft of producing a beautiful tone on one’s chosen instrument